-Sigma is a Canadian-incorporated lithium company focused on commencing commercial production for Phase 1 and evaluating the construction of Phase 2 & 3 of the Project.
-The Project is what is expected to be one of the largest hard rock lithium operations in the Americas, located in the municipalities of Araçuaí and Itinga in the northeastern part of the state of Minas Gerais, Brazil.
-The Company owns 100% of the Project indirectly through its wholly-owned subsidiary Sigma Mineração S.A. ("Sigma Brazil").
-The Project area is comprised of 29 mineral rights (which include mining concessions, applications for mining concessions, exploration authorizations, applications for mineral exploration authorizations) spread over 185 km2, which is located within the broader 19,000-hectare land package held by Sigma Brazil (containing the Grota do Cirilo, Sao Jose, Genipapo and Santa Clara properties).
+Sigma Lithium is a commercial producer of high purity, environmentally conscious, lithium concentrate.
+The Company's existing Phase 1 operations and planned tripling of capacity through Phase 2 & 3 expansions represent one of the largest hard rock lithium mining and beneficiation complexes in the Americas.
+Its assets are located in the municipalities of Araçuaí and Itinga in the northeastern part of the state of Minas Gerais, Brazil.
+The Company owns 100% of the Project indirectly through its wholly-owned subsidiary Sigma Mineração S.A. ("Sigma Brazil"), with the Project area comprised of 29 mineral rights (which include mining concessions, applications for mining concessions, exploration authorizations, applications for mineral exploration authorizations) spread over